 - Added master’s-degree program for new nurses in 2016

 - When full enrollment is reached by 2022, the school is projected to serve roughly 420 students in all programs

 - Established in March 2009 with a $100 million commitment from the Gordon and Betty Moore Foundation

 The School of Nursing cultivates academic excellence and addresses urgent, societal needs through leadership development, interprofessional education, transformative research, cultural inclusiveness and innovative technology.
 The school plays a critical role in preparing nurse leaders who will shape the future of health care and inform health policy.
 The investment made here redefines the role of nurses in the 21st century and moves toward a system that benefits all who depend on it.

-UC Davis Medical Group is a 1,000-member physician group offering nationally-renowned primary care and specialty expertise in more than 150 areas of health care.
+Our 1,000-member physician group offers patient-focused primary care, and renowned specialty expertise in more than 150 areas of health care.

 - Physician offices in Sacramento and in nine other communities around the region, from Auburn to Elk Grove to Davis

 - Same- and next-day appointments for urgent care

 - Telehealth video visits for many types of care